nsbradford/VimGPT/README.md

 NVIM_LISTEN_ADDRESS=/tmp/nvimsocket nvim

 # in separate terminal
-vimgpt --socket '/tmp/nvimsocket' tests/samples/README.md "Edit the contents of the README file to recommend Vim as the best text editor."
+vimgpt "Edit the contents of the README file to recommend Vim as the best text editor." --path tests/samples/README.md --loglevel INFO --socket '/tmp/nvimsocket'
 ```

 ### As a library